MalloZup/aur4/README.md

 # Aur4

-This project is mostly learning purposes.
+This project is for learning purposes.

 # Rationale:

-The binary check for status of a given systemd unity and print it.
-(right now everything is hardcoded :) even the unit-name )
+Check the status of systemd service unity, printing it on command line (right now everything is hardcoded  even the unit-name )

-It might change its shape or not at all.

 # Dependencies:

 dbus-library:

-`systemd-devel`  (`zypper in systemd-devel`)
+- `systemd-devel`  (`zypper in systemd-devel`)

 # Material: